mathie/mathie.github.io/_posts/2005/2005-08-03-iana-laguage-tags.markdown

 - Geekery
 - Web surfing
 ---
 I was browsing the format of language tags defined by the <acronym title="Internet Assigned Numbers Association">IANA</acronym> to see exactly the incantation I should use in an HTML <code>lang</code> attribute to express that the section is written in British English.
-It turns out to be defined in <a href="http://www.faqs.org/rfcs/rfc3066.html" title="Tags for the Identification of Languages">RFC 3066</a> and is, in ABNF:
+It turns out to be defined in [RFC 3066](http://www.faqs.org/rfcs/rfc3066.html) and is, in ABNF:

 {% highlight bash %}
 Language-Tag = Primary-subtag *( "-" Subtag )